Consolidated PBY Catalina: Post-World War II employment

-Jacques-Yves Cousteau used a PBY-6A (N101CS) to support his diving expeditions.
+Oceanographer Jacques-Yves Cousteau used a PBY-6A (N101CS) to support his diving expeditions.
 His second son, Philippe, was killed in an accident in this aircraft that occurred on the Tagus River near Lisbon.
 The Catalina nosed over during a high-speed taxi run undertaken to check the hull for leakage following a water landing.
 The aircraft turned upside down, causing the fuselage to break behind the cockpit.
 The wing separated from the fuselage and the left engine broke off, penetrating the captain's side of the cockpit.

-Paul Mantz converted an unknown number of surplus Catalinas to flying yachts at his Orange County California hangar in the late 1940s and early 1950s.
+Air-race champion, stunt pilot, and airline operator Paul Mantz converted an unknown number of surplus Catalinas to flying yachts at his Orange County California hangar in the late 1940s and early 1950s.

 Steward-Davis converted several Catalinas to their Super Catalina standard (later known as Super Cat), which replaced the usual 1200 hp Pratt & Whitney R-1830 Twin Wasp engines with Wright R-2600 Cyclone 14 engines of 1700 hp.
 A larger, squared-off rudder was installed to compensate for the increased yaw which the more powerful engines could generate.
 The Super Catalina also had extra cabin windows and other alterations.

-Chilean Air Force (FACH) Captain Roberto Parragué, in his PBY Catalina FACH No. 405 called "Manu-Tara", which means Lucky Bird in the Rapanui language, undertook the first flight between Easter Island and the continent of South America (from Chile), as well as the first flight to Tahiti, making him a national hero of France as well as of Chile.
-The flight was authorized by the Chilean President in 1951, but a second flight he made in 1957 was not authorized, and he was dismissed from the Chilean Air Force.

-Of the few dozen remaining airworthy Catalinas, the majority are in use as aerial firefighting aircraft.

-China Airlines, the official airline of the Republic of China (Taiwan) was founded with two Catalina amphibians.
+China Airlines, the official airline of the Republic of China (Taiwan), was founded with two Catalina amphibians.

-Platforms are folded out and deployed from Catalinas for use in open ocean fishing and Mahi Mahi tracking in the Pacific Ocean.
+Possible revival

+In July 2023, a company called Catalina Aircraft, current holder of the type certificates for the Catalina, announced an intent to build the Catalina II, a new aircraft on the basic design principles of the original Catalina, but using turboprop engines and other modern aviation tools.
+Deliveries are said to commence by 2029.

 Catalina affair

-The Catalina Affair is the name given to a Cold War incident in which a Swedish Air Force search and rescue/maritime patrol aircraft Catalina (Swedish designation "TP 47") was shot down by Soviet MiG 15 fighters over the Baltic Sea in June 1952 while investigating the disappearance of a Swedish Douglas DC-3 (later found to have been shot down by Soviet MiG-15s while on a signals intelligence mission; it was found in 2003 and raised 2004–2005).
+The Catalina Affair is the name given to a Cold War incident in which a Swedish Air Force search-and-rescue/maritime patrol Catalina (Swedish designation "TP 47") was shot down by Soviet MiG 15 fighters over the Baltic Sea in June 1952 while investigating the disappearance of a Swedish Douglas DC-3 (later found to have been shot down by Soviet MiG-15s while on a signals intelligence mission; it was found in 2003 and raised 2004–2005).